reeazr/codeigniter-breadcrumb/README.md

 # codeigniter-breadcrumb
-A small library to generate breadcrumbs for codeigniter 3
+A very simple library to generate breadcrumbs for codeigniter 3

+Installation is very traightforward.
 Copy the file to system\libraries folder.

 There are 2 methods: